Monkey Beach (film)

 Monkey Beach is a 2020 Canadian drama film, directed by Loretta Todd.
 Her debut narrative feature, the film is an adaptation of Eden Robinson's 2000 novel Monkey Beach.

 The film stars Grace Dove as Lisamarie, a young Haisla woman in Kitamaat, British Columbia coming to terms with the mysterious disappearance of her brother Jimmy (Joel Oulette).
 The film's cast also includes Adam Beach, Nathaniel Arcand, Glen Gould, Tina Lameman and Ta'Kaiya Blaney.

-The film premiered at the 2020 Vancouver International Film Festival and screened at the Toronto International Film Festival (Industry Selects).
+The film premiered at the 2020 Vancouver International Film Festival.

 Critical response

 For The Georgia Straight, Craig Takeuchi wrote that "Although the overall effort may be uneven at times and takes some time to find its way, there’s enough to appreciate here to carry things along, including a scene-stealing Adam Beach as the mischievous Uncle Mick, Lisa’s struggle to reconcile traditional values with the current world, and—needless to say—the evocative setting that pervades the proceedings."

 For the Hollywood North Magazine, Shaun Lang wrote, "If my plot summary sounds vague, it’s merely in the service of not spoiling one of the shiniest jewels in the recent wave of Canadian Indigenous Cinema.
 If The Grizzlies was the Inuit answer to the sports drama, then Monkey Beach is the Haisla response to the Superhero genre.
 That’s about the closest I can come to categorizing what is truly a spiritually-healing experience whether you’re Haisla or otherwise."